mimoduo/mimogear/docs/deployment/README.md

 # Deployments

-Mimogear integrates with gh-pages, netlify, and surge for hosting deployments.
-Travis CI is used to trigger builds and deployments.
+Mimogear integrates with [github pages](https://pages.github.com/), [surge.sh]((https://surge.sh/)), and [netlify](https://www.netlify.com/) for hosting deployments.
+[Travis CI](https://travis-ci.org/) is used to trigger builds and deployments meaning Mimogear works well with [Prose.io](http://prose.io/).
 Most of the setup required to host and deploy can be a little tricky but Mimogear aims to make it as simple as possible.
+Of course, feel free to choose the service that works for you.

 ## Creating Oauth Tokens